alyssadata/ai_source_architecture/README.md

 What is the framework?
 What is the contact-line?
 What preserves continuity?
-What prevents user contact from transferring origin?
+What prevents user contact from transferring Origin?
 What preserves provenance when the system becomes public-facing?
+What prevents a later source claim from replacing the source-line?
 ```

 ## Source Claim vs. Source Structure